-Select Funds may use Wellington Management's internal environmental, social and governance ratings for emerging markets sovereigns (the "Emerging Markets Sovereign ESG Ratings") in the investment process.
-Emerging Markets Sovereign ESG Ratings aim to combine environmental indicators (such as climate physical risk, transition risk, and natural resource risk), social indicators (such as inequality measures, education and labour, and freedom and democracy) and governance indicators (such as political stability, strength of institutions, and quality of policies) into a single data point which can be used in the assessment of the environmental, social and governance activities and attributes of sovereign issuers.
+Select Funds may use Wellington Management's internal environmental, social and governance ratings (the "Emerging Markets Sovereign ESG Ratings") for emerging markets sovereigns bonds and cash and cash equivalents in the investment process.
+Emerging Markets Sovereign ESG Ratings aim to combine environmental indicators (such as climate physical risk, transition risk, and natural resource risk), social indicators (such as inequality measures, education and labour, and freedom and democracy) and governance indicators (such as political stability, strength of institutions, and quality of policies) into a single data point which can be used in the assessment of the environmental, social and governance activities and attributes of sovereign issuers, as well as cash and cash equivalents.
+Such cash and cash equivalents may be held in multiple currencies which may have exposure to emerging markets or developed countries, and would inherit the rating of the relevant sovereign issuer.